m4nt0de4/parrot-build-updated/README.md

+**IMPORTANT**: IppSec already updated his repository to work with the Parrot OS newer version (6.3.2 at this date).
+Take a look into that!

 ** Make sure to pip install ansible, apt has an older copy **

 Due to the newer versions of Ansible and Parrot OS, the Playbook couldn't run smoothly.
 I found two workarounds, one using pipx and the other installing Ansible system-wide.
 I think that the second workaround is more accurate with the end system that IppSec gets, so that's why I used the second approach instead of installing Ansible using pipx and isolating the app.